lolaedun/kindergarten-days/README.md

 * As a user, I would like to have a simple and easy to understand dashboard of my weekly activities.
 * As a user, I would like to search for current activites that correspond with the current season.
 * As a user, I would like to be able to have access to activities regardless of the device i'm using.
+* As an admin user, I would like to carry out CRUD functions.

 ### **Site Owner Goals**